TEAMS

 Our Washington DC competition teams operate out of Metropolitan Equestrian @ Rock Creek Park Horse Center and include mounted team practice sessions as part of the program.
 Riders participate in structured weekly practices with MET coaches to prepare for competitions throughout the season.

-Team tuition for NYC/Long Island NJ programs does not include mounted team practice sessions.
+Team tuition for the NYC/Long Island and New Jersey programs does not include mounted team practice sessions.
 Instead, riders are required to participate in a minimum of four riding sessions per month at the equestrian facility of their choice.
-This allows riders to train in programs that best support their individual goals while remaining active members of the MET competition team.
+This structure allows riders to train in programs that best support their individual goals while remaining active members of the MET competition team.

-Students competing in New York will primarily attend competitions in the Long Island and Westchester areas.
-Students competing in New Jersey will primarily attend competitions in Central New Jersey.
-Riders in both regions compete with MET coaches present at competitions to provide guidance, support, and team coordination throughout the show season.
+Riders in both programs compete with MET coaches present at competitions to provide guidance, support, and team coordination throughout the show season.

 Riders may train at any facility that meets appropriate safety and instructional standards.
 MET may request confirmation of riding participation periodically to ensure readiness for competitions.